ekamanelly/express_server_mongoose/README.md

  An express server with complete inversion control

  - 98% test coverage with advance stubbing.
- - Reduce latency with redis in memory storage
+ - Reduce latency with redis in memory storage from 1037 ms to 28 ms
  - Readable code structured
- - Rontainerized application
+ - Containerized application
  - Automate test and build with Travis ci

 ![97% test coverage](/coverage.png)/coverage.png

-# you can make use these commands
+# you can use this commands

 - with `docker-compose up` you spin up the mongo, redis and app container.
 - Start server `npm run start` or `yarn start`